M66B/FairEmail/FAQ.md

 **(176) When will a message be considered safely transported?**

-If the receive option *Check transport layer security (TLS)* is enabled, a green shield will be shown only if a messages was transported securely by all servers.
+If the receive option *Check transport layer security (TLS)* is enabled, a green shield will be shown only if a message was transported securely by all servers.

 To show shields, the option *Show authentication status indicator* in the display settings should be enabled.